 The administration of community and statewide mental health programs in California is undergoing significant change.
 The California Governor's 2012-2013 Budget has eliminated the California Department of Mental Health (DMH).
 The shift in the state's role, with emphasis on local effort in mental health, may present additional challenges and opportunities for California counties, CalMHSA and CMHDA for statewide administration of programs.
 CalMHSA is currently positioned to administer additional Statewide Prevention and Early Intervention (PEI) projects and Statewide and Regional Workforce, Education and Training (WET) projects.
-These opportunities would extend beyond the existing contract with DMH which terminates June 30, 2014.
+These opportunities would extend beyond the existing contract dates, which has been given a no-cost extension to complete run out of the PEI Programs.